sarumathi03/Bank-Application/README.md

-# Bank-Application
+# Banking-Application
- An application built using JavaScript on Higher order array methods.
+ A simple banking application built using JavaScript on Higher order array methods.